MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

     Also, in the Azure portal you'll see a new Azure extension on your machines called `MDE.Linux`.

+> [!NOTE]
+> The next time you open the **Missing components** page, the option to enable/disable integration for Linux machines doesn't appear.
+To disable Linux integration, you need to turn off Defender for Endpoint integration for the plan (disabling it for Windows too), and then turn back on for Windows machines as needed.

 ## Enable integration on Linux in multiple subscriptions

+1. In Defender for Cloud, open the **Workload protections** dashboard.
-An insight panel in the Defender for Cloud dashboard shows information about Defender for Endpoint integration in subscriptions that don't have doesn't have Defender for Endpoint integration enabled for Linux machines.
+1. in the dashboard, review the insights panel to see which subscriptions and resources don't have Defender for Endpoint enabled for Linux machines.

-Defender for Cloud > Workload protections > Insights panel?

-If integration is enabled for Linux machines in a subscription, the insight panel doesn't show information about that subscription.

-If one or more subscriptions don't have endpoint integration for Linux machines, you see an insight panel in the Defender for Cloud dashboard.

-- The insight panel tells you about subscriptions that have Defender for Endpoint integration enabled for Windows machines, but not for Linux machines.
-You can use the insight panel to see the affected subscriptions with the number of affected resources in each subscription.
-Subscriptions that don't have Linux machines show no affected resources.
-You can then select the subscriptions to enable endpoint protection for Linux integration.
+    - The insights panel displays information about subscriptions that have integration enabled for Windows machines, but not for Linux machines.
+    - Subscriptions that don't have Linux machines show no affected resources.

-After you select **Enable** in the insight panel, Defender for Cloud:
+1. In the insight panel, select the subscriptions on which to enable Defender for Endpoint integration for Linux machines.
+1. Select **Enable** to turn on endpoint protection for Linux machines.
+Defender for Cloud:

-- Automatically onboards your Linux machines to Defender for Endpoint in the selected subscriptions.
+    - Automatically onboards Linux machines to Defender for Endpoint in the selected subscriptions.
-- Detects any previous installations of Defender for Endpoint and reconfigure them to integrate with Defender for Cloud.
+    - Detects any previous installations of Defender for Endpoint, and reconfigures them to integrate with Defender for Cloud.

 Use the [Defender for Endpoint status workbook](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Workbooks/Defender%20for%20Servers%20Deployment%20Status) to verify installation and deployment status of Defender for Endpoint on a Linux machine.